qbead/qbeadWebsite/content/book/basics.md

 You may have noticed that after a few seconds your SpinWheel stops lighting up.
 This is because the value in `which_LED` no longer corresponds to one of the 8 LEDs on the SpinWheel.
 For example, if `which_LED` equals 10, the code will try to turn on LED number 10.
 Since it doesn't exist, nothing happens.
 To light up the SpinWheel again, unplug it and toggle the BAT/USB switch.
 This restarts the code, running `setup` again and starting `which_LED` over at 0.

+You have now written your first piece of code for the SpinWheel!

 ::: further-reading
 What if instead you wanted this pattern to repeat itself over and over again?
 Check out the adventure on [creating computer generated animations](/animation) to learn how!
 :::

-You have now written your first piece of code for the SpinWheel!

-Continue the adventure by [making computer generated animations](/animation) or [learn about how colors are represented](/sight) in the SpinWheel.
-To learn more about the programming language used by the SpinWheel, check out our lesson on the [building blocks of coding](/progpatterns).
+### Additional Programming Notes

 There are a couple more things you might have noticed about the style of this programming language: